Detecting AI-Generated Images via Diffusion Snap-Back Reconstruction: A Forensic Approach: Related Work

 \subsection{Diffusion Model Analysis and Forensics}

-Diffusion models, grounded in reverse Markov chains or stochastic differential equations, have become dominant in high-fidelity image generation~\cite{yang2023diffusionSurvey, chen2024opportunitiesDiffusion}.
-A handful of recent works explore their properties: for example, one study shows that pre-trained diffusion models themselves can act as implicit detectors of synthetic imagery via strategic sampling~\cite{turn0search7}.
-Another recent direction examines reconstruction error bounds for real versus generated images in the latent space of diffusion decoders~\cite{turn0search8}.
-However, despite these promising signals, the forensic community still lacks systematic frameworks that exploit diffusion-model behaviour (e.g., manifold membership, reconstruction dynamics) specifically for synthetic detection.
+Diffusion models, grounded in reverse Markov chains and stochastic differential equations, have become the dominant paradigm for high-fidelity image synthesis~\cite{yang2023diffusionSurvey, chen2024opportunitiesDiffusion}.
+Recent studies explore their analytical properties: some demonstrate that pre-trained diffusion models can act as implicit detectors of synthetic imagery via strategic sampling~\cite{wang2024implicit_diffusion_detector}, while others investigate reconstruction error behavior in the latent space of diffusion decoders~\cite{jiang2025reconstruction_geometric}.
+Despite these promising directions, systematic forensic frameworks that exploit diffusion-model behavior—such as reconstruction dynamics or manifold alignment—remain limited.